jon-heard/obsidian-inline-scripts-library/rpgtools.sfile.md

 ```
 __
-tbl twist - Random table: a plot twist.  <a href='https://jvhouse.xyz/plot-twist-situations'>Source</a>.
+tbl twist - Rolls a plot twist from random tables.  <a href='https://jvhouse.xyz/plot-twist-situations'>Source</a>.